ponylang/ponylang-website/content/blog/last-week-in-pony-02042018.md

 - A new JSON parser for Pony has been announced on reddit: https://github.com/Krognol/ponyjson

 - [PR #2439](https://github.com/ponylang/ponyc/pull/2439) for embedding source code listings into generated documentation has been merged to master.
 With this change, we now own a new theme for mkdocs, [mkdocs-ponylang](https://github.com/mfelsche/ponylang-mkdocs-theme).
 We needed this to make the necessary changes for [PR #2439](https://github.com/ponylang/ponyc/pull/2439) but we are not yet happy with its current state (visually and code-wise).
 We want to reach out to you folks for help on this project.
-In case you are interested, please drop us a line via IRC on `#ponylang` on freenode or the [Pony mailing list](https://pony.groups.io/g/user/).
+In case you are interested, please drop us a line via the [Pony mailing list](https://pony.groups.io/g/user/).
 Any help is much appreciated!

 ## Pony Development Sync